dimuthulakshan/backend-challenge/README.md

 <p>
-  As a developer of Phygiworld you are tasked to implement the core middleware function that runs when a user scans a QR code.<br />
+  As a developer of Phygiworld you are tasked to implement the core middleware endpoint that runs when a user scans a QR code.<br />
   This function receives the QR code ID as an input and should redirect to the URL that is configured in the related campaign.</p>